nahom-getachew7/Federated_Learning_Attacks/README.md

 ---

 ## 📝 Conclusion

-This unified implementation of **FedAvg**, **FedMedian**, and **Krum** demonstrates FedAvg’s vulnerability to data and model poisoning attacks, especially at higher malicious ratios. **FedMedian** and **Krum** offer robust defenses, with FedMedian showing consistent resilience and Krum requiring careful f tuning.
-However, due to time constraints, limited rounds (30), and sampling (5/10 clients), results are suboptimal, with model poisoning errors and unexpected outcomes indicating areas for improvement.
-Future work should increase rounds, resolve errors, and test across more heterogeneity levels (α = 1, 0.1).
+- **Truth**: FedAvg is highly vulnerable to data and model poisoning, especially at 50% malicious clients, with accuracy dropping sharply.
+FedMedian consistently outperforms FedAvg, maintaining stability, while Krum's effectiveness is unclear due to limited data.
+The 30-round limit and sampling (5/10 clients) contribute to suboptimal results.